thejessleigh/betterreads/README.rst

 This package provides a Python interface for the `Goodreads API <http://goodreads.com/api>`__.
-Using it, you can do pretty much anything that Goodreads allows to do with their own data.
+Using it, you can do pretty much anything that Goodreads allows through their public API.

 Dependencies
 ------------